One of the most famous teachings of Jesus was that of turn the other cheek. During his “Sermon on the Mount,” Jesus said:

 Why To Turn The Other Cheek

 One of the sickest atrocities of early 2017 is the senseless murder of Robert Godwin Sr. in Cleveland Ohio.
-To add to the horrific nature of this crimes, Steve Stephens, the perpetrator, filmed his crime and uploaded it to Facebook.
+To add to the horrific nature of this crime, Steve Stephens, the perpetrator, filmed his crime and uploaded it to Facebook.

 Even more shocking for some were the responses to this tragedy by the victim’s family.
 They forgave their father’s killer on live television.
 They went on to say: “We want to wrap our arms around him.
 I hold no animosity against this man.
 I could not do that if I did not know God as my God and my Savior.
 I could not forgive this man.”